MicrosoftDocs/Advertising-docs/BingAds/hotel-service/reporting.md

 ## Filtering report data

-You can use the `Filter` field in the [ReportJob](reference.md#reportjob) request object to filter the data in the report.
+To filter the data in the report, use the `Filter` field in the [ReportJob](reference.md#reportjob) request object.
 You may filter the report on the following dimension columns and any [measure column](#measure-columns).
+The column names are case sensitive.

 - SubaccountId/Name
 - HotelGroupId/Name